tim-mcdonnell/ncaa-prediction-model/README.md

 ## Project Milestones
 The project is organized into 7 key milestones:

-1. **Data Collection and Storage** - Gathering and storing historical NCAA basketball data
+1. **Data Collection and Storage** - 🔄 In Progress
+   - Gathering and storing historical NCAA basketball data

-2. **Data Validation and Quality Control** - Ensuring data quality and completeness
+2. **Data Validation and Quality Control** - ⏱️ Not Started
+   - Ensuring data quality and completeness

-3. **Feature Engineering** - Creating meaningful features from raw data
+3. **Feature Engineering** - ⏱️ Not Started
+   - Creating meaningful features from raw data

-4. **Model Development** - Building and tuning prediction models
+4. **Model Development** - ⏱️ Not Started
+   - Building and tuning prediction models

-5. **Backtesting Framework** - Evaluating model performance on historical data
+5. **Backtesting Framework** - ⏱️ Not Started
+   - Evaluating model performance on historical data

-6. **Visualization and Dashboard** - Creating interfaces to explore data and predictions
+6. **Visualization and Dashboard** - ⏱️ Not Started
+   - Creating interfaces to explore data and predictions

-7. **Deployment and Monitoring** - Deploying and maintaining the prediction system
+7. **Deployment and Monitoring** - ⏱️ Not Started
+   - Deploying and maintaining the prediction system

-For detailed information on each milestone, see [MILESTONES.md](MILESTONES.md) or the comprehensive documentation in the [docs/milestones](docs/milestones) directory.
+For detailed information on each milestone, see the comprehensive documentation in the [docs/milestones](docs/milestones) directory.
+After pushing changes to the main branch, the documentation is automatically deployed to GitHub Pages.

 ## Project Templates
 To maintain consistency throughout the project, we use a set of standardized templates: